galaxyproject/training-material/topics/dev/tutorials/interactive-tools/tutorial.md

 > ### {% icon hands_on %} Hands-on
 >
-> Create a Galaxy tool XML file named `interactivetool_geoc.xml`.
+> Create a Galaxy tool XML file named `interactivetool_tabulator.xml`.
 The file is similar to a regular tool XML, but calls on our remote Docker image as a dependancy.
 The tags that we are most concerned with are:
 > - A `<container>` (under the `<requirements>` tag)
 > - A `<port>` which matches our container
 > - An `<input>` file